CeTTL/eResources/Panopto/download-and-install-panopto.md

 ## From the Panopto website

-> - Not all computers have a tool installation application, especially if you are working on your personal computer.
+!> Not all computers have a tool installation application, especially if you are working on your personal computer.
 If you have admin authorisation to your computer, you can download Panopto from the website.

 1. Go to [waikato.au.panopto.com](https://waikato.au.panopto.com)
-2. Log in with standard Waikato **username** and **password**.
+2. Log in with standard Waikato **email** and **password**.
 3. In the top left corner, select **+ Create**.

 ![](images/create-mac.png)